billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

   __("microsynth").volume(1).start();
   ```
 # Usage #
-Include the cracked.js or cracked.min.js file in your page.
+Include the cracked.js or cracked.min.js file (located in the dist directory) in your page.
 ```html
 <script src="path_to_cracked.js"></script>
 ```